ForestAdmin/agent-nodejs/docs/getting-started/migrating/getting-started.md

 ```

 <!-- FIXME add a screenshot of the UI where we show how to add the prefix in the app url -->

-## Step 2: Connect the new agent to the same databases as the old one

-Some thoughts should be given to the way you connect your new agent to your databases.

-Follow the [dedicated guide](./datasources) to learn more about the differences between the two agents and how to connect your new agent to your databases.

-## Step 3: Port customizations

-More information about the differences between the two agents can be found in the [customization migration guide](./customizations).

-## Step 4: Make the schemas match

-To achieve this, you have a tool at your disposal: [the `.forestadmin-schema.json` file](../../under-the-hood/forestadmin-schema.md).

-This file is a JSON file that describes:

-- The structure of the data that is exposed in the Forest Admin UI
-- The list of customizations that you have made (actions, charts, fields, relationships, segments, ...)

-The goal of the migration is to make sure that your new agent generates a `.forestadmin-schema.json` that is as similar as possible to the old one, and that you can account for the differences.

-Once you have both agents running, you will need to make sure that the schemas match before you can replace the old agent with the new one.

-To do so, you will need to port your code from the old agent to the new one.

-The process is different depending on the type of customizations that you have made.

-## Step 5: Replace the old agent with the new one

-Once all those steps are done, you can go ahead and replace the old agent with the new one in your development environment!

-This is done by stopping the old agent and changing the configuration of your new agent so that all settings match with the old one (`URL prefix`, `port`, `envSecret` and `authSecret`).

-Your project will then be migrated to the new agent, and you can delete both:

-- The old agent code from your source tree
-- The temporary project that you created.